1homas/QR_Codes/README.md

 ## License

-This repository is licensed under the [MIT License", url="https://choosealicense.com/licenses/mit/).
+This repository is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).